Black horror: 2017 to present: Get Out and surge in Black horror projects

 Peele continued to explore Black horror in his follow-up films, Us (2019), which explored themes of social class, and Nope (2022), which criticized American spectacle.
 After the release of Us, Chris Vognar of the Houston Chronicle opined that one "could argue [Peele] is the best" to bring "a distinctively black flavor to the horror-movie genre", while Due stated that Us was "not as directly about race as Get Out".
 Peele went on to produce other Black horror films and television series of the 2010s and 2020s, including Candyman (2021), a sequel to the 1992 film of the same name directed by Nia DaCosta, who became the first Black female director of a film that debuted at number one in the U.S. box office.
 It starred Yahya Abdul-Mateen II as the titular character and focused on police brutality and gentrification.
 Peele also produced Lovecraft Country (2020), an HBO series created by Misha Green and based on a 2016 novel of the same name by Matt Ruff.
 In it, a Black family living in the United States during the Jim Crow era of the 1950s must combat racism while fighting monsters inspired by the works of H. P. Lovecraft, who held racist beliefs.
 The 2019 Shudder documentary film Horror Noire: A History of Black Horror, which was executive produced by Due, directed by Xavier Burgin, and based on the 2011 book of the same name by Means Coleman, chronicled the history of the genre of Black horror and interviewed Black horror filmmakers and actors.
+An anthology Black horror film featuring six films by Black directors and writers, also titled Horror Noire, was released on Shudder in 2021 as a follow-up to the documentary.